 How do you work at PBL?
 The problem arises, which then with the help and guidance of the teacher, becomes a challenge for the students.
-Rephrasing the problem as a challenge invites students to be ambitious.
+Rephrasing the problem as a challenge invites students to have a want-do attitude.

-The challenge must be clear and well-defined.
+It is essential that the challenge is clear and well defined.
 The group of students is divided into teams that will tackle the challenge together.

 The process of solving the challenge in teams provides a natural learning space, motivates students to generate and apply the necessary knowledge, and to find the best solutions to the challenge.
-The main objective should not be to solve the challenge but to learn during the process of solving it.
+The main objective should not be to solve the challenge, but to learn during the process of solving it.

-The presentation of a problematic situation, its transformation into a challenge, as well as the entire work process until obtaining a result, is structured according to the technical and specific competencies of each professional qualification, as well as the transversal competencies that are strategic in that work environment.
-Such competencies can be autonomy in learning, teamwork, or orientation towards extraordinary results.
+The presentation of a problematic situation, its transformation into a challenge, as well as the entire work process until obtaining a result, is structured according to the technical and specific competences of each professional qualification, as well as the transversal competences that are strategic in that work environment (such as autonomy in learning, teamwork or orientation towards extraordinary results).